vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/IOCs.md

 > **VMware ESX Note**: VMware ESX uses BusyBox, which has limited command options compared to standard Linux.
 The commands above work on VMware ESX, but if you encounter issues, verify syntax with `busybox --help`.
 The `/proc/$pid/environ` approach is compatible with the VMware ESX environment.

 > **Note**: Variable names vary across BRICKSTORM samples.
-The presence of any unusual single-word environment variable on VMware ESX hosts warrants investigation.
+The presence of any unusual single-word environment variable on VMware ESX hosts or vCenter appliances warrants investigation.
+The .NET AOT variant (Sample 12) spawns a child process rather than copying itself, and does not use the self-monitoring persistence mechanism found in Go and Rust variants.
 See [CISA AR25-338A](https://www.cisa.gov/news-events/analysis-reports/ar25-338a) for the full sample-to-variable mapping.

 ---

 ## Exploited Vulnerabilities

 UNC5221 has demonstrated capability to exploit vulnerabilities before public disclosure.
-Edge devices and vCenter should be patched within hours of security advisory release.
+Edge devices, VMware vCenter, and VCF Automation Orchestrator (formerly VMware Aria Automation Orchestrator) should be patched within hours of security advisory release.
+CISA has confirmed that all VMware CVEs exploited in BRICKSTORM campaigns have had patches available: CVE-2021-22005, CVE-2023-34048, CVE-2024-37079, CVE-2024-38812, and CVE-2024-38813.

 ---